 Each year, OSHA publishes it most-cited violations.
 For 2020, both fall protection (general requirements) and hazard communications have made the top of the list for the seventh year straight.

 Below are the numbers for the most cited violations overall for 2020:

 This list is helpful, as well as is being aware of the violations that are cited the most in your field.
 You can obtain this information from OSHA’s Frequently Cited Standards online.

-Safety Services Company can provide cost-effective onsite Safety Audits to reduce risk and minimize the chance of OSHA penalties.
+Safety Services Company can provide cost-effective onsite Safety Inspections to reduce risk and minimize the chance of OSHA penalties.

 Learn how to avoid potential citations with a Mock OSHA Inspection